Nathen-T/Portfolio-Site/index.md

 ### Survival Analysis of COVID-19 Patients

 Using Brazilian COVID-19 data, I performed a descriptive analysis of hospitalized COVID-19 patients and conducted survival analysis using Kaplan-Meier and Cox regression methods.
 Additionally, I modeled the pathway of COVID-19 patients using a multistate model and estimated age-specific transition rates.
+Age was a highly significant factor of death.

 <img src="Projects/Survival Analysis of COVID-19 Patients/Transition rate and KM Estiamtor.jpg?raw=true"/>